North Idaho College • Workforce Training Center • Communication & Fine Arts • Graphic Design (ICA)

-If it is necessary for you to be absent from class, you must call my office: 769-3426 and leave a detailed voice mail message.
-Please, not 10 minutes before class starts!
+If it is necessary for you to be absent from class, you must email me with a detailed message.
+Please, not 10 minutes before class starts or a day after!

-If your absence is known in advance, please send an email to me: email@example.com
+If your absence is known in advance, please send an email as well to me: firstname.lastname@example.org

 - Please keep instructor informed of reasons for absence.

 - Do not schedule other appointments during our regular class hours.